ajthegreat63/ASN3B-piper/README.md

 Note: The rulebook mentions that "if you have a jump, you have no choice but to take it."
 For our checkers, you are not forced to take a jump if you don't want to

-In our program, red moves down, and black moves up.
+In our program, red moves down (from row 1-8), and black moves up (from row 8-1).

 The goal of this program is to get all possible moves for a piece.
 This component can then be integrated into a full checkers game